charlesbedrosian/speedtest-cli/README.rst

-      --mini MINI      URL of the Speedtest Mini server --source SOURCE  Source IP address to bind to --version        Show the version number and exit
+      --mini MINI      URL of the Speedtest Mini server --source SOURCE  Source IP address to bind to --version        Show the version number and exit --log            Display output in a log-able format, delimited with pipe (|)